Accelerating Molecular Dynamics Simulations with Foundation Neural Network Models using Multiple Time-Step and Distillation

 \subsection{Protein-ligand complexes}

 To validate our scheme on a biologically relevant system, we performed a \SI{20}{ns} NVT molecular dynamics simulation of the lysozyme–phenol complex (PDB ID: 4I7L) in explicit water.
+Because of the chemical diversity of this system, we do not train a system-specific model from scratch.
+We thus first assess the ability of the generic model to handle the system and then show that its performance can be improved via active-learning-driven fine tuning.
-We first resorted to a setup of \SI{4}{fs} outer time step and HMR which is stable for bulk water, but this led to instabilities after \SI{2}{ns} of simulation.
-Figure~\ref{fig:spectra_protein} shows the velocity autocorrelation spectra computed over a short simulation with both STS and MTS with HMR enabled.
-The close similarity of the obtained spectra indicates that the instabilities are not due to the resonance phenomena described above.

-In practice, this source of instability lies in the presence of "holes" in the potential energy surface of the small model, yielding large differences between its forces and the target ones.
-This is illustrated in Figure~\ref{fig:force_distribution} showing the distribution of the norm of the difference of forces between FeNNix-Bio1(M) and the distilled model (either finetuned on system-specific fragments or the generic one) along an STS trajectory of the protein-ligand system.
-We observe a dense distribution of values close to \SI{0}{kcal/mol/\angstrom} and a long tailed distribution starting from \SI{150}{kcal/mol/\angstrom}.
-The latter is associated to large nonphysical force discrepancies yielding the infrequent instabilities that we observe in the MTS simulation.
+Using an inner time step of \SI{1.75}{fs} and an outer time step of \SI{3.5}{fs} with HMR, we obtain stable simulations over \SI{20}{ns} with the generic model while preserving the protein's structure and the ligand's binding mode as shown in Figure~\ref{fig:protein_rmsd}.
+Note that simulations with a \SI{4}{fs} outer time step and HMR (which were stable for homogeneous systems) displayed instabilities after \SI{2}{ns}.
+The close similarity of the velocity autocorrelation spectra (Figure~\ref{fig:spectra_protein}) between STS and DMTS indicates that these instabilities are not due to the resonance phenomena described above.
+They instead originate from the presence of ``holes'' in the potential energy surface of the small model, yielding large differences between its forces and the target ones.
+This is illustrated in Figure~\ref{fig:force_distribution} showing the distribution of the norm of the difference of forces between FeNNix-Bio1(M) and the distilled model along an STS trajectory of the protein-ligand system.
+We observe a dense distribution of values close to \SI{0}{kcal/mol/\angstrom} and a long-tailed distribution starting from \SI{150}{kcal/mol/\angstrom}.
+The latter is associated with large nonphysical force discrepancies yielding the infrequent instabilities that we observe in the DMTS simulation.

-We attempted to mitigate this issue by clipping the force difference to exclude unrealistic values while preserving the meaningful ones (in practice, we used a threshold of \SI{150}{kcal/mol/\angstrom} on force components).
-While improving the stability, this setup still leads to the rare occurrence of crashes due to large differences when the time step is equal to or larger than \SI{4}{fs}.
-We expect that an active learning loop where the "holes" are first identified and then included in a fine-tuning stage will systematically improve the stability of our MTS scheme with larger time steps; this will be the focus of a future work.

-Using an inner time step of \SI{1.75}{fs} and an outer time step of \SI{3.5}{fs} with HMR, we obtain stable simulations over \SI{20}{ns} while preserving the protein's structure and the ligand's binding mode as shown in Figure~\ref{fig:protein_rmsd}.
-This setup provides a speedup of 2.7 with respect to the STS simulation with \SI{1}{fs} time step, strongly accelerating production simulations with biological systems.